zackyang000/node-odata/en.md

 ---
 title: node-odata Documentation
 markdown2extras: wiki-tables
 ---

-# 关于 node-odata
+# About node-odata

-node-odata 可以让你轻松创建 REST API, 并能使用 [OData](http://www.odata.org/) 协议对资源进行的查询. 它能让你以极简的方式来创建 API 服务, 使你更专注于业务逻辑的处理.
+Create awesome REST APIs abide by [OData](http://www.odata.org/).
+Its purpose is to easier to creating APIs, make you more focus on business logic.

-## 什么是 OData 协议?
+## What's the OData?

-OData 全名"开放数据协议(Open Data Protocol)", 是一个用于 web 的数据访问协议.
-OData 提供了一个统一的 CRUD (create, read, update, and delete) 操作来查询和维护数据集.
+The Open Data Protocol (OData) is a data access protocol for the web.
+OData provides a uniform way to query and manipulate data sets through CRUD operations (create, read, update, and delete).

 ## 为什么使用 node-odata?